gamepark/board-game-template/README.md

 ```
 It should open a browser window on http://localhost:3000 and display the first version of your game!

+The project is divided into 2 parts: the rules (/rules), and the application (/app)

+The rules describe how the game works.
+This code will be used both by Game Park server, and the player's browsers.

+The app is how the game is displayed, it will only run in the player's browsers.

 ## 3. Design the user experience

 ### Layout the game material